- June 9, 2021

 Dependability of alerts.
 Solutions deployed to protect critical facilities like substations must be able to always detect the presence of unauthorized persons anywhere across site perimeters and outdoor areas.
 Smart thermal cameras, which sense heat, can see through the dark, bright sun, or bad weather.
 When combined with video processing and analytics, they represent an excellent “people detector” for even difficult outdoor situations.

 For example, video processing within the camera can be used to stabilize images electronically before video analytics are invoked, removing camera motion from wind or vibrations as a source of missed intruders.
-Systems that use geo-registered analytics ignore the movement of small animals, trash and other movement from causing alerts, and send alarms only when human intruders enter secure areas.
+Systems that use geo-registered analytics ignore the movement of small animals, trash and other movement from causing alerts, while embedded AI classification can analyze the detected objects and send alarms only when human intruders enter secure areas.

 Early Detection Beyond the Fence.
 While a fence can provide an obstacle to challenge an intruder, a better approach is to implement a volumetric system to provide early warning awareness.
 This is where smart thermal cameras excel.
 Volumetric SightLogix systems detect intruders beyond the fence, when they approach the facility, giving security personnel ample warning and time to intervene.
 It is during this critical window of time between when an assailant breaches a physical barrier and when they can do damage to the substation that provides an opportunity to prevent incalculable losses to vital infrastructure and human life.